 Workshop series on human–AI improvisation and intelligent staging with opera communities worldwide

-This international workshop series brings together key actors in the opera ecosystem (leading opera houses, innovators, independent artists and producers) as well as those new to opera, to explore how AI can drive creativity-led innovation in the live arts.
+This international workshop series brings together key actors in the opera ecosystem (leading opera houses and companies, innovators, independent artists and producers) as well as those new to opera, to explore how immersive tech and trustworthy AI can foster creativity-led innovation in the live arts.

-We adopt an interdisciplinary, practice-based methodology combining design-thinking and co-creation workshops, iterative prototyping, and ethnographic & arts-based action research to critically engage questions of agency, authorship, algorithmic governance and equitable value distribution in AI-mediated live cultural production.
-It aims to advance new ideas and legal, ethical, and business model frameworks for human–AI co-creativity and civic participation.
+We adopt an interdisciplinary, practice-based methodology combining design-thinking and co-creation workshops, iterative prototyping, and ethnographic & arts-based action research.
+We aim to critically engage questions of agency, authorship, algorithmic governance and equitable value distribution in AI-mediated live cultural production.

-• First workshop with English National Opera’s Tuning into Opera initiative
+First Workshop: English National Opera’s Tuning into Opera initiative

 Led by Dr Alexandra Huang-Kokina, Bicentenary Fellow at the University of Manchester and director of Operactive Arts, and Dr Kamila Rymajdo, Research Fellow at English National Opera, the event showcases scenes from a newly-created immersive sci-fi opera series both about and driven by AI.
 Witness performers collaborate in real time with adaptive AI systems, responding to live audience data, then take part yourself.
-As playful Yōkai, the mischievous spirits of Japanese folklore, you will get the chance to play in a gamified orchestra via your smartphone, directly shaping the performance.
+As playful Yōkai, the mischievous spirits of Japanese folklore, you will get the chance to play in a gamified orchestra via smartphone, directly shaping the performance.
+We’ll see how AI complement other interactive technologies in making opera more accessible, participatory, and relatable for 21st-century audiences.

 4.00pm: Welcome from Creative Manchester